Moulty (song)

 "Moulty" is a song by the American band The Barbarians, and was released in 1966 on Laurie Records.
 It was written by Doug Morris, Barbara Baer, Eliot Greenberg, and Robert Schwartz, and was also produced by Morris.
+The song was backed by the Hawks, later known as the Band.
 The lyrics refer to drummer Victor "Moulty" Moulton's loss of his left hand, and the feelings of estrangement that followed.

-The song was released as a single, and gave The Barbarians their second and final hit on the Billboard Hot 100.
+The song would be released as a single by the label without the consent of Moulton, which led to the Barbarians ceasing relations with the company.
+"Moulty" would peak at number 90 on the Billboard Hot 100 and be the band's second and final hit after their single "Are You a Boy or Are You a Girl".